Free quote

 Common mistakes to avoid

-While there’s no set rule when choosing what height for a dado rail, here are some common mistakes that you’ll want to avoid to ensure beautiful proportions and positioning:
+While there’s no set rule when choosing what height for a dado rail, here are some mistakes you’ll want to avoid:

 • Inaccurate measurements – mismeasuring floor-to-ceiling wall height can lead to poorly positioned rails.
 Take your time and carefully mark your guidelines before installing rails.